hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 * [Corporate](corporate-accounts/) - For businesses, companies, and similar.
    * Note that corporate accounts are restricted on this server.
 Unapproved corporate accounts are banned.
    * As of 1 Mar 2023, corporate accounts will be limited to Nivenly Corporate Members who agree to the [covenant](covenant/).
-   * Prior to 1 Mar 2023, corporate accounts were invite only and also required to agree to the [covenant](covenant/) (then referred to as the Corporate Covenant).
+   * Prior to 1 Mar 2023, corporate accounts were invite-only and also required to agree to the [covenant](covenant/) (then referred to as the Corporate Covenant).
 * [Events](open-source-accounts/) - For community events, including conferences and meetups.
 * [Projects](open-source-accounts/) - For Open Source Projects.
 * [Curated](curated-accounts/) - These can be accounts that are re-posting / hosting other content, for example a curated